joeljpresent/vojaq_parser/README.md

 サントノーレ {santonôre} Saint-Honoré {pastry | cake} French
 ```

+## Disclaimer

+This crate is very buggy and far from being finished.
+You should not use this crate at the moment.

 ## Vojaq syntax

 A variant is a character string which does not contain unescaped `{`, `}`, `|` or a linefeed.